semrush/intergalactic/website/docs/filter-group/filter-kd-positions-volume/filter-kd-positions-volume.md

 tabName: Design
 ---

-> 💡 **General recommendations for filters are described in the [Filters, common rules guide](/filter-group/filter-rules/).**
+> 💡 **General recommendations for filters are described in the [Filter common rules guide](/filter-group/filter-rules/).**

->
-> **These filters are combined in one guide, since they differ only in the sorting parameter, a set of preset values and the name.**
+**These filters are combined in one guide, since they differ only in the sorting parameter, a set of preset values and the name.** The principle of work and states are the same.
->
-> The principle of work and states are the same.

 @## Description

-**Filter Keyword Difficulty** is a filter to sort the data on the page by the Keyword Difficulty parameter.
+**Keyword Difficulty filter** is a filter to sort the data on the page by the Keyword Difficulty parameter.

-**Filter Positions** is a filter to sort data on the page by position.
+**Positions filter** is a filter to sort data on the page by position.

-**Filter Volume** is a filter to sort the data on the page by the Volume parameter.
+**Volume filter** is a filter to sort the data on the page by the Volume parameter.

 They have a set of preset values and a custom range inputs.

 **When working with filters, it is important for the user to:**

 - understand that there are preset values and the ability to enter what he needs;
-- **quickly navigate and choose a value from the preset ones;**
+- quickly navigate and choose a value from the preset ones;
 - quickly understand that nothing was found;
 - quickly reset the entered data and search again;
 - be able to change data.